dr-dobermann/srvbus/README.md

-# go-srv-bus
+# srvbus

-In-memory Service Bus for executing services by demand, and getting the results of their execution.
+Golang in-memory Service Bus for executing services by demand, and getting the results of their execution.

 Provides followed services: